hongchangwu/coursera-spark-notes/Week04.md

 2. Filter each of the RDD first, and then join them together (**Fastest**)
 3. Get the cartesian product of the two RDDs, filter on keys, and the filter on the conditions (**Slowest**)

+In most cases we have to do the optimizaiton by hand.

 ## Structured vs Unstructured Data